mosquito-cr/mosquito/README.md

 ## Periodic Jobs

 Periodic jobs run according to a predefined period.
-Because the scheduler has no application context, they can have no inputs.
-By design, periodic jobs are meant to be self sufficient.

 This periodic job:
 ```crystal